Co-Mingled Recycling FAQs

 Q. Why do recycling collections need to be harmonised?

-A. Currently, Mid and East Antrim operates two collection models – kerbside boxes in Ballymena and Carrickfergus and a blue bin model in Larne.
+A. Currently we operate two collection models – kerbside boxes in Ballymena and Carrickfergus and a blue bin model in Larne.

 In addition to this, the Strategy has set a 60% recycling target by 2040, 65% by 2035.